r-hyperspec/pkg-repo/CONTRIBUTING.md

 * Automatic deployment is controlled by, for example `hySpc.read.txt/.github/workflows/build_check_deploy.yaml`.
 Deployment is from the `master` branch for data packages (which rarely change) and from the `develop` branch for selected other packages.
 * Package `drat` handles deploying to `hySpc.pkgs`.
 If you look at `src/contrib` you will see the tar balls, a human-readible file (`PACKAGES`) and two machine-readible files (`PACKAGES.gz` and `PACKAGES.rds`).
 These are the pieces necessary for `R` to use this as a repository.
 The paper in the _R Journal_ on `drat` is very useful, but it hides the simplicity in some ways. `drat` simply keeps these three ancillary files up-to-date.

-# Instructions for hyperSpec Team Members
+# Instructions and Details for hyperSpec Team Members

 * Please keep branches `master` and `gh-pages` identical.
 The automatic deployment does this for you.
 * If you edit `README.md` make sure that `# hySpc.pkgs` is the first line and that you don't add anything after `Packages currently residing here:`.
 The automatic deploy scripts copy these lines and everything between them, then add a directory listing and then save an updated version of `README.md`.